Today we went to Pandora, the world of Avatar in Disney’s Animal Kingdom to have a look around and see what the new rides were like.

 The drums are quite loud.

 We were only able to fastpass plus the Na’vi River ride in advance as Flights of Passage is so popular so we came up with a plan of eating at the park.
-I went to the ride to get a disability access pass for two hours and fifteen minutes (!) later and then we went to eat lunch.
+I went to the ride to get a disability access pass for two hours and fifteen minutes (!) later and then we went to eat lunch at The Rainforest Cafe.
 After lunch we rode the Na’vi River journey and then we only had fifteen minutes left to wait so had a look in the shop before riding.

 My son found the whole experience anxiety provoking.
 It was new to him and he was on edge.
 He was worried about the rides and at one point bolted off of the path in the queue into the bushes with me in pursuit.
 Although running through the undergrowth was even more realistic it was far from ideal!
 I would watch some videos on youtube with your child so they have a better idea of what to expect.